 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.
+This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team or the local authority's Prevent Officer.

-The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
+The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which Trust staff and governors can call to raise concerns about extremism with respect to a pupil.
 You can also email counter.extremism@education.gov.uk.
 Note that this is not for use in emergency situations.